AnthonySteele/anthonysteele.github.io/HuskyAutoformat.md

 ## Introduction

 Formatting code is a perennial issue.
 Some people love to get everything just right for readability - and I am one of those.
 And some think that this is just wasting time and introducing diffs with no actual content.
 And they also have a point.
 I don't think that this point is wrong as such, we just have different priorities.
-And that it's OK for different people to have different priorities when working together: we don't have tyo work the exact same way, we just have to have synergy.
+And that it's OK for different people to have different priorities when working together: we don't have to work the exact same way, we just have to have synergy of approaches.

-But the real way to keep everyone happy  is to automate it, so that formatting happens consistently without wasting time.
+But the better answer to keep everyone happy  is to _automate it_, so that formatting happens consistently without wasting time.

 We'll assume that you  have [an `.editorconfig` file](https://editorconfig.org/) with [preferred styles](https://learn.microsoft.com/en-us/dotnet/fundamentals/code-analysis/code-style-rule-options) in the repository.
 That's a separate topic so we'll assume that it's already covered.
 The good news is that `dotnet format` will use this file's settings.